microsoft/debug-adapter-protocol/specification.md

   supportsDataBreakpoints?: boolean;

   /**
-   * The debug adapter supports the 'readMemory' request.
+   * The debug adapter supports the `readMemory` request.
    */
   supportsReadMemoryRequest?: boolean;

   /**
-   * The debug adapter supports the 'writeMemory' request.
+   * The debug adapter supports the `writeMemory` request.
    */
   supportsWriteMemoryRequest?: boolean;

   /**
-   * The debug adapter supports the 'disassemble' request.
+   * The debug adapter supports the `disassemble` request.
    */
   supportsDisassembleRequest?: boolean;

   /**
-   * The debug adapter supports the 'cancel' request.
+   * The debug adapter supports the `cancel` request.
    */
   supportsCancelRequest?: boolean;

   /**
-   * The debug adapter supports the 'breakpointLocations' request.
+   * The debug adapter supports the `breakpointLocations` request.
    */
   supportsBreakpointLocationsRequest?: boolean;

   /**
-   * The debug adapter supports the 'clipboard' context value in the 'evaluate'
+   * The debug adapter supports the `clipboard` context value in the `evaluate`
    * request.
    */
   supportsClipboardContext?: boolean;

   /**
-   * The debug adapter supports stepping granularities (argument 'granularity')
+   * The debug adapter supports stepping granularities (argument `granularity`)
    * for the stepping requests.
    */
   supportsSteppingGranularity?: boolean;